Diggsey/OpenGL-D-Bindings/README.md

 is converted to XML format using https://bitbucket.org/alfonse/gl-xml-specs/overview.
 A prebuilt XML file can be downloaded directly.

-Next the generator is run, passing in the path to the XML file on the command line.
 The generator is a simple C# program so will run on windows natively and on other platforms with mono installed.
-The output file "gl.d" will be saved in the current directory.
+It will look for "opengl.xml" and will output "gl.d" in the current directory.

 Using: